-The solenoid valve is the heart of the Epiphany.
+The solenoid valve is the heart of the SP-8.
 When the circuit board supplies it with power, it redirects gas flow to allow the bolt to close and fire the marker.
 During normal maintenance the solenoid valve should not need to be disassembled.
 However, if it becomes clogged or develops a leak it is simple to disassemble for cleaning or repair.
-When replacing hoses or solenoid valve components, Epiphany specific models must be used.
-The Epiphany solenoid valve can be identified by its red protective coil wrap with black lon logo.

-Follow the disassembly instructions to remove the circuit board from the Epiphany.
+Follow the disassembly instructions to remove the circuit board from the SP-8.
 Using a 3/32-inch allen wrench, hold the circuit board and solenoid body then pry the bracket from the back of the solenoid valve.
 Place the wrench between the bracket and the upper, black section of the solenoid valve body.

-////////////////////WARNING
+/////////////////////WARNING

-Do not pry against the red solenoid coil or the Epiphany heat shrink coil protector, as this will cause damage.
+Do not pry against the red solenoid coil, as this will cause damage.

 After the solenoid bracket is removed, lift the solenoid head straight out, wiggling if necessary to loosen it.
+03

 Tip the circuit board over and allow the armature to fall into your hand.
 The armature fits loosely in the center of the coil, and should fall out easily.
+04

 Clean the inside of the solenoid with a cotton swab, and clean the armature with a soft cloth, removing any debris, oil or grease.
+05